 This is not a joke.

-Snard snurdly thinks I'm joking about this.
+Snarly thinks I'm joking about this.

-No, no, it's uh it's absolutely true.
+No, no, it's absolutely true.

-I have I have gobs and oodles of good friends out there, and whenever I don't care, Northern California, be it uh Sacramento while I live there, when I go play on the ATT at Pebble Beach in Monterey Peninsula, uh Los Angeles, Southern California, San Diego, I just I I love it out there.
+And whenever, I don't care, Northern California, be it Sacramento while I live there, when I go play on the AT ⁇ T at Pebble Beach in Monterey Peninsula, Los Angeles, Southern California, San Diego.

-And people say, well, why don't you just get why don't you just move out here?
+And people say, well, why don't you just get, why don't you just move out here?

-And I say, are you kidding?
+And I said, are you kidding?

-Income tax I don't have in Florida, they do have it in California, it's going up.
+Income tax I don't have in Florida.

 Now they're adding a $50 surcharge on every piece of property out there.

-Doesn't Matter what it is, they just can't get enough money in that state, no matter how much they collect and who they get it from.
+They just can't get enough money in that state, no matter how much they collect and who they get it from.

-Uh it's it's just it it literally is out of control.
+It's just, it literally is out of control.

-Bunch of liberals run the state for all intents and purposes.
+A bunch of liberals run the state for all intents and purposes.

-It's a it's a dilemma.
+It's a dilemma.

 This is not a joke.